martin-plessy/porterson-to-xml/README.md

 2) requirement ii above corresponds to project PortersonToJson
 3) requirement iii above corresponds to project PortersonToXmlAndJson

+The intention is we can see the application evolve as new requirements emerge, so don't 'upgrade' an earlier application to use the same approach as a later one, the implementation of both 1 & 2 will be and should be simpler than the implementation of application 3.

 # Build and Test

 The applications should build in visual studio in the normal manner, and if you run the apps, they should error out with "not implemented" exceptions.